JoshuaFox/Spark-Cassandra-Collabfiltering/README.md

     - Untar the spark tarball.
 (E.g., in ````~/dev````)
     - Test the installation with
     ````./bin/run-example SparkPi````
-- See QuickStart in References below.
+- See QuickStart in below for more instructions and tutorials on setup.

 Get Eclipse:
-- Download Eclipse Luna 4.4.1 Ubuntu 64 Bit (or 32 Bit) from https://eclipse.org/downloads/
+- Download Eclipse Luna 4.4.1 Ubuntu 64 Bit (or 32 Bit) from [Eclipse.org](https://eclipse.org/downloads/)
 - Untar, Run
 - Set your Java 8 JDK as the default JDK.
 - Install Maven2 Eclipse,